xapax/security/persistence.md

 Now if the machine has ssh you will be able to ssh into the machine.

+## Crack the password of existing user

+Get the `/etc/shadow` file and crack the passwords.

 ## SSH key

 Add key to exisitng ssh-account.